 Bronwyn: We have two seasons a year, each season lasting about six months.
-In the building of that season there are intensive incubator workshops.
-Everybody involved in the making – from performers, to directors, to lighting and stage designers – we are all present for the birthing of the work.
+In the building of that season, there are intensive incubator workshops.
+Everybody involved in the making – from performers, to directors, to lighting and stage designers – are all present for the birthing of the work.
 We encourage artists not to come with their existing proposals, but rather to come with themselves, so that they might more instinctively respond to others with the knowledge that others will make themselves available in the same way.
 It is often in this way that new work is ideated.

-Bronwyn: We are interested in New Media and the combination of challenges and opportunities it presents for the arts.
+Bronwyn: We are interested in new media and the combination of challenges and opportunities it presents for the arts.
 The Invisible Exhibition is transportable in a way that a traditional exhibition of sculpture and installation is not.
 If you are taking the Invisible Exhibition abroad, you’re taking a number of iPads or even transferring files, versus crating artworks.
 This is not to take away from the physical artworks, as they are obviously incredibly significant in the real world, but it is an added opportunity that we find exciting.